Arsenal on this day in history. The March Files.

 7 March 1921: Fred Pagnam sold to Cardiff.
 Earlier in his career he was one of the men who blew the whistle on the Liverpool match fixing scandal of 1915, having refused to take part in the scam.

 7 March 1927: West Ham 7 Arsenal 0.
 Chapman’s worst defeat (equal to October 23 1926) and the fourth 0-7 that Arsenal had suffered in the first division.
 It started a sequence of six defeats letting in 26 goals.
-It was a good job the aaa were not only hand to demand his immediate sacking.
+It was a good job the anti-Arsenal fans were not on hand to demand his immediate sacking.

 7 March 1928: Jimmy Brain got a hat trick to become the first man to score 100 goals for Arsenal as Arsenal beat Liverpool 6-3.
 Hulme, Buchan and Lambert got the other goals for Arsenal.